RyanNgCT/RangeForce-SOC-Chall/Email/Email.md

 ![img](https://github.com/RyanNgCT/RangeForce-SOC-Chall/blob/main/Email/images%20for%20email/Screenshot%202021-05-18%20at%2012.11.48%20PM.png)

 This was quite straightforward, we just have to paste the IP address obtained above into the IP address-related info provider.
-We will obtain `Syacor, Inc.` as a result of the company `name` field.
+We will obtain `Synacor, Inc.` as a result of the company `name` field.

 #### Question 3: 	According to G Suite Toolbox, what is the SPF status?